bencurrandev/AznetViz/README.md

 ## Installation

+Prerequisites:
+- Powershell 7.0 or higher
+- Azure Powershell module
+- Graphviz
+- PSGraph Powershell module

-To install this project, you need to have Powershell Core and the Az Powershell module installed on your machine.
-Then, follow these steps:
+To install this script, you can do the following:

 - Clone this repository: `git clone https://github.com/bencurrandev/AzNetViz.git`
 - Go to the project directory: `cd AzNetViz`